pmason314/PyPulley/README.md

 - ### Dependency Management - [**Poetry**](https://python-poetry.org/)
   PyPulley prefers Poetry for dependency management in Python-only or Python-majority projects.
 Poetry's ability to easily create isolated virtual environments and track dependency requirements make it a fantastic choice for setting up new packages.
 Also included is **poetry-dotenv-plugin**, a small plugin for Poetry that makes local environment variables easily definable and accessible at runtime via a `.env` file.
 - ### Linting - [**Ruff**](https://github.com/charliermarsh/ruff)
   Ruff is a relatively new Python linter with the same functionality of flake8, isort, pydocstyle, pyupgrade and other tools combined, all while running orders of magnitude faster than any of them.
 Ruff is highly configurable as well, making it a flexible choice for any Python project.
+The full list of possible linting rules is available [here](https://beta.ruff.rs/docs/rules/).
 - ### Formatting - [**Black**](https://black.readthedocs.io/en/stable/)
   The most popular and most uncompromising Python code formatter.
 PyPulley agrees with the core premise of Black - consistency across a code base allows everyone to focus on more important matters than which manually-formatted choice is prettier.
 - ### Unit Testing - [**pytest**](https://docs.pytest.org/en/latest/)